pablogsal/a_star_algorithm/README.md

 The arcane forces of A* make that if you start in a visited point and backtrack using the arrows you will get the shortest path.

 The second diagram is the cost to reach each point from the START (S).

+A third diagram, not shown here, will also be printed.
+This diagram shows the estimated total cost from START (S) to END (E) at each point, which is central to the efficiency of the A* algoritm as explained below.

 # Can you EXPLAIN the algorithm?